What’s it like to be a writer?

 At that point, I close up my office and head to the lounge room.
 I usually have my iPad or laptop with me, and I will check social media and email again while enjoying some tea or wine, before I put it all away for the night.
 If nothing is pressing, I’ll spend awhile reading.

 My husband and I take turns making dinner.
-I love the slow cooker or throwing together quick dinners, like cheese plates or making chicken quesadillas.
+I love the slow cooker or throwing together quick dinners, like cheese plates or chicken quesadillas.
 My husband is the risotto and curry guy.
 Once a week we attempt to cook together, but the kitchen isn’t big enough for two.
 It’s a bit awkward honestly.
 Whomever cooks, the other cleans.
 That’s how we say it works, but usually we get in there and tackle clean up together.

 The rest of our evening is low key.
 I’ll grab whatever craft project I’m working on (usually knitting or hand quilting) and we will stream a show or two.
 Australian television isn’t the best and we’re not fans of reality television, so streaming works for us.
 By ten o’clock, the television is off, and my husband heads off to bed.
 I stay up for another hour or so.
 This is my down time.
 It’s dark and silent, inside and out.
 The only noises I’ll hear might be the possum on the porch, or the occasional devil screaming bloody murder outside.
 If I can’t turn my head off, I’ll use this time to write a short story or something that I’ve been mulling over.
 It’s better for me to get this stuff out.

-Now the other aspect: The financial picture.
+Now the other aspect: The business owner.

 Going from a corporate gig to freelance writer to now author has been a major financial shift.
 But, as I’ve shown you, our life is simple.
 We rent a house an hour and a half away from a capitol city, between two small fishing villages.
 Most of our neighbours are ‘shackies’, which means there are holiday homes all around us.

 We found this house after renting it as an Airbnb.
-When we needed a place to land after travelling full time, we approached the homeowner and asked if we could rent the house long term.
+When we needed a place to land after travelling full-time, we approached the homeowner and asked if we could rent the house long term.
 While you may think it’s costly living in what was once an Airbnb near the water, we negotiated a lease rate with the homeowner that worked for both parties.
 With the COVID outbreak, it became even more clear that this was an ideal arrangement.

 Despite the few challenges, we love it here and, as I said, it’s quiet.
 And that works extremely well when I’m focused on writing.